Diary of a Prosecutor: Main

 Formerly a successful prosecutor in Seoul, Myung-joo has no choice but to move to Jinyoung and work at the District Prosecutors' Office until she can go back to the capital.
 She was Sun-woong's junior at university, but she entered the prosecution one year earlier than him.
-She tends not to spend useless time on cases, and thus appears careless in the eyes of some of her colleagues.
+She tends not to spend useless time on cases, and is thus considered careless by some of her colleagues.